 Hundreds of wooden cabins fill the squares and streets of Stuttgart to create one of Germany's largest Christkindlmarkt scenes.
 It is also one of the most visually pleasing markets in Germany.

 These cabins are not only filled to the brim with foods, decorations, gifts, and crafts, but each is topped by a rooftop scene.
-Competition is keen among the vendors for the most lavish and most original rooftop, so you will see elves, Santas, oversized wrapped gifts, even a giant candle carousel, all surrounded by fragrant fresh evergreen boughs.
-Mingling with the piney scents are those of spiced cookies, roasting chestnuts, and spaetzle-the local specialty-sizzling in butter.
+Competition is keen among the vendors for the most lavish and most original rooftop, so you will see elves, Santas, oversized wrapped gifts, and even a giant candle carousel, all surrounded by fragrant fresh evergreen boughs.
+Mingling with the piney scents are those of spiced cookies, roasting chestnuts, and spaetzle – the local specialty – sizzling in butter.